ai-systems-today/ai-systems.today.github.io/content/docs/development/index.md

 A manufacturing company wanted to reduce equipment downtime by predicting maintenance needs more accurately.

 **Solution:**
-The custom AI development team at AI Systems Today built predictive maintenance models that analyzed equipment sensor data to forecast maintenance needs.
+The custom AI development team at AI SYSTEMS TODAY built predictive maintenance models that analyzed equipment sensor data to forecast maintenance needs.

 **Implementation:**